 Check the Download Liferay bundle checkbox if you’d like to auto-generate a Liferay instance in your workspace.
 You’ll be prompted to name the server, if selected.
 This Liferay bundle is generated the same way as described in the previous section.

 Check the Add project to working set checkbox if you’d like the workspace to be a part of a larger working set you’ve already created in IDE.
 For more information on working sets, visit Eclipse Help.

 Click Finish to create your Liferay Workspace.

 A dialog appears prompting you to open the Liferay Workspace perspective.
 Click Yes, and your perspective will switch to Liferay Workspace.

-The Liferay Workspace perspective is intended for Gradle or Maven projects for Liferay Portal.
-Since Liferay Workspaces are used for Gradle/Maven based development and the Liferay Plugins perspective is intended for the Plugins SDK and Ant based development, the two perspectives are independent of each other.
+The Liferay Workspace perspective is intended for Gradle development for Liferay Portal CE 7.0 modules.
+Since Liferay Workspaces are used for Gradle based development and the Liferay Plugins perspective is intended for the Plugins SDK and Ant based development, the two perspectives are independent of each other.

 You’ll find your new workspace in the Project Explorer and your Liferay server (if you created it) in the Servers menu.
 It’s important to note that an Eclipse workspace can only have one Liferay Workspace project.

 You can configure your workspace’s module presentation by switching between the default Hierarchical or Flat views.
 To do this, navigate to the Project Explorer’s View Menu (), select Projects Presentation and then select the presentation mode you’d like to display.
 The Hierarchical view displays subfolders and subprojects under the workspace project, whereas the Flat view displays the workspace’s modules separately from the workspace.